May 10, 2018

 - I slather it on all over using an off-set spatula, and then run the metal scraper round till its smooth.
 The more you put on, the thicker it’ll be as because you are making it smooth, more comes off than you realise with smoothing it over.

-- Melt the white chocolate carefully.
+- Melt the white chocolate carefully with the double cream to make a ganache.
 Using a disposable piping bags, pipe it round the edge of the cake, edging over slight bits to create the drip.
 You don’t need to use too much per drip as it’ll drop quite far down by itself!

 - Leave the chocolate to set a bit, and pipe on any extra buttercream, add some lemon slices, and some blackberries if you wish!

-- I seriously recommend using a Metal Scraper (affiliate) for the decoration of the buttercream, and the Disposable Piping Bags (affiliate) for the drip...
+- I seriously recommend using a metal scraper for the decoration of the buttercream, and the disposable piping bags for the drip...
 I wouldn't be anywhere without them!

 - All of the decorations are completely optional – but I love this style of cake!
 To make a smaller version of the cake, use 300g of everything in the cake, 6 medium eggs, 1 tsp of baking powder, 75ml cordial, and it might take an extra 5-10 minutes to bake and use 2/3 of the decoration recipes!

 - This cake will last in an airtight container for 3 days!

 - I used white chocolate for the drip, but you can use whatever you like!
 Or leave it off!

 - I used lemon slices and blackberries out of personal preference, but feel free to decorate how you please!

 Find my other Cake Recipes on my Recipes Page!